Freeverc/TinyApps/readMe.md

 ##### Aim
 for learing, for fun.
 #### 内容
-1. 俄罗斯方块
+1. Tetris
-2. 五子棋
+2. Gobang
-3. 别踩白块儿
+3. Don't step on white blocks
-4. 画图软件
+4. Drawing software
-5. farcle游戏
+5. farcle game
 6.
 #### Tools
 Std for c and c++